MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/customize-the-look-and-feel-of-your-portal.md

 ## Set the logo

-A Logo represents your training program and forms the most important component of your branding.
+A logo represents your training program and forms the most important component of your branding.
 Your logo will appear on all the pages on the top-left corner of your learning portal.

 - Select **Branding** and upload your logo.
-- Recommended logo file size is 150*50 px in PNG with transparent or solid background
+- Recommended logo file size is 150*50 px in PNG with a transparent or solid background.
 ![Set the logo](../media/image%28265%29.png)

 > [!NOTE]